 The aroma of hops is floral, grassy, earthy, and with a touch of hay.
 The flavor of this beer is a mix of grain and bread tones.
 You will also be able to detect notes of apple, citrus from lemon zest, and spice.

 This is another excellent choice during the day time, and it is perfect when paired with a nice German pretzel.

 As the oldest brewery in the world, Weihenstephan has been producing delicious beers since 1040.

 This Bavarian-style German wheat beer is widely considered as one of the best beers in Germany and worldwide!

 The flavor of this beer is light, featuring a sweetness which some people often liken to the taste of bananas.
 This makes it a super refreshing beer than is the ideal aperitif or accompaniment to a light supper.

 If you’re looking for a new German beer that is on the lighter side, this one goes down a treat.

 Augustiner Helles Bier is considered as one of the best lagers in the world, and it’s easy to see why, especially if you’ve had it straight from the barrel.

-Augustiner Helles lager is made according to the German beer Purity law.
-Which means it is made with all stunning Bavarian beer hops and malt, then the beer is given a long secondary fermentation to make for a crisp, smooth beer with a slightly hoppy finish.
+Augustiner Helles beer is proudly made according to the Purity law.
+This means it is made using Bavarian malts and hops before going through a long, secondary fermentation process.
+This results in a crisp, smooth beer with a slightly hoppy finish.

 It’s one of just six breweries allowed to serve at the famous Oktoberfest, and their tent is always one of the busiest.